National Project Management System Directive on the Monitoring of Real Property Projects' Conformance to the National Project Management System

 - a minimum of 10% of projects with a total value between $250 thousand and $100 million

 - all projects >$100 million

-- be comprehensively reviewed by the end of any given fiscal year, and the regional/sector report received by the end of the following June
+- be reviewed during the fiscal year, and a regional/sector report produced and received by the end of June in the next fiscal year

-- have, at minimum, a substantially completed Investment Analysis Report (IAR), noting that the 1% or 10% of projects reviewed shall be established from the quantity of eligible projects under $100 million
+- have, at minimum, a substantially completed Investment Analysis Report (IAR), noting that the 10% of projects reviewed shall be established from the quantity of eligible projects under $100 million

 Some projects in SIGMA need not be reviewed when the documents produced for that activity are not part of an approved project.
 Examples of excluded projects include:

 - conducting feasibility studies, surveys, accessibility audits, etc. The work resulting from these services however will likely be done as a project and will not be excluded